The Best Exercise For Golfers?

 If I think about how I can help golfers, and strip it down to the bare essentials I consider necessities, I generally think of two main concepts.
 It’s easy to fall into traps when trying to break complex matters into independent parts as nothing in the body or movement happens in isolation, but I think it’s a good way to challenge ones thinking and clarify thoughts.

 So what do I feel like I really need to develop in a golfer I’m going to be working with, either in person or one whose going to be following an online program?

 - The ability to carry out an athletic rotational motion.

 - The hip hinge is how we take our bodies from standing upright into a position to address a golf ball.
 If you cannot do it, it is likely your address position in the golf swing is sub optimal for power production and injury prevention.

-- Being able to achieve good range of motion and strength in the hip hinge gives us most of the mobility and stability qualities required for a powerful, efficient swing.
+- Being able to achieve good range of motion and strength in the hip hinge provides us with many of the physical qualities required for a powerful, high quality swing.

 - Training the hip hinge with progressively heavier weights is a great way to increase the potential ground reaction force you can produce.
 Although the weight is being held in our hands, it’s the amount of force we push into the ground with our feet, powered by our legs, dictates strength level.
 This is critical for producing CHS in the swing.
 CHS is a very strong indicator of handicap.